kleinfreund/vue-accessible-color-picker/README.md

 [![Tests passing](https://github.com/kleinfreund/vue-accessible-color-picker/workflows/tests/badge.svg)](https://github.com/kleinfreund/vue-accessible-color-picker/actions)

-An accessible Vue.js color picker component.
+A color picker component for Vue.js 3.

 This package’s files are distributed in the ES module format and have not been transpiled.